ManiAm/VENTOS_Public/README.md

         omnetpp

 The first time you run OMNET++, Eclipse IDE asks you to select a workspace.
 Select the folder that you will use to store all your project files (Veins, VENTOS, INET, etc).
-If you have intention to store all your projects on desktop, then change the workspace to dekstop.
+If you have intention to store all your projects on desktop, then change the workspace to desktop.
 Also check "Use this as the default and do not ask again".

-"Introduction to OMNET++" page will apear.
+"Introduction to OMNET++" page will appear.
 Click on "Workbench" to pop up the Eclipse IDE environment.

 Then it ask you to install INET framework or import some examples into your workspace.
 Uncheck them both since we do not need them for the time being.